-What is Zero emission Car?
+What is Zero Emission Car?

 The appropriate percentages for cars registered on or after 6 April 2020 are reduced.
 Being two percentage points lower than cars with the same CO2 emissions registered before 6 April 2020 for 2020/21 and one percentage point lower for 2021/22.
 From 2022/23 the figures matched the process used to calculate the pollution.

-Zero-emission cars
+Zero-emission Cars

-As part of the change, the required proportion of zero-emission vehicles for 2020/21 and 2021/22 reduced to 0 percent.
+As part of the change, the required proportion of zero-emission vehicles for 2020/21 and 2021/22 was reduced to 0 percent.
 This applies regardless of when the car is registered.
 The charge was set at 2% for 2020/21 and 2021/22 and will revert to this level from 2022/23.

 Impact